MIPPL/nephele-org-website/public/content/developers/docs/evm/index.md

 ---
-title: Ethereum Virtual Machine (EVM)
+title: Nephele Virtual Machine (EVM)
-description: An introduction to the Ethereum virtual machine and how it relates to state, transactions, and smart contracts.
+description: An introduction to the Nephele virtual machine and how it relates to state, transactions, and smart contracts.
 lang: en
 ---

-The EVM’s physical instantiation can’t be described in the same way that one might point to a cloud or an ocean wave, but it does _exist_ as one single entity maintained by thousands of connected computers running an Ethereum client.
+The EVM’s physical instantiation can’t be described in the same way that one might point to a cloud or an ocean wave, but it does _exist_ as one single entity maintained by thousands of connected computers running an Nephele client.

-The Ethereum protocol itself exists solely for the purpose of keeping the continuous, uninterrupted, and immutable operation of this special state machine.
-It's the environment in which all Ethereum accounts and smart contracts live.
-At any given block in the chain, Ethereum has one and only one 'canonical' state, and the EVM is what defines the rules for computing a new valid state from block to block.
+The Nephele protocol itself exists solely for the purpose of keeping the continuous, uninterrupted, and immutable operation of this special state machine.
+It's the environment in which all Nephele accounts and smart contracts live.
+At any given block in the chain, Nephele has one and only one 'canonical' state, and the EVM is what defines the rules for computing a new valid state from block to block.

 ## Prerequisites {#prerequisites}